Find my posts on IT strategy, enterprise architecture, and digital transformation at ArchitectElevator.com.

 The Conversation Originator has to populate the Correlation (Conversation) ID and all other participants have to pass this field along.
 The fact that the message ultimately is returned to the sender (the requestor) is purely coincidental in this model (see figure).

 A Request-Reply interaction between a service consumer and a service provider is really just a simple example of a conversation between multiple participants.
 Therefore, to make the interaction between consumer and provider flexible and extensible the Correlation Identifier really should be used as Conversation Identifier.
-This implies that this identifier should be independent of any specific message identifier but should be generated independently by the originator and passed on by any subsequent participant in the conversation.
+This implies that this identifier should be independent of any specific message identifier.
+Rather, it should be generated independently by the originator and propagated by any subsequent participant in the conversation.

 Thanks to Rick Wise and James Strachan for insightful comments on this topic.

-James Strachan alerted me to the fact that in the BPEL and BPMN world the term Correlation Identifier is used to identify the conversation so calling it Conversation Identifier here might be confusing.
-I admit that constraining the Correlation Identifier in our book only to the context of Request-Reply is inconsistent with the usage in the world of orchestration.
+James Strachan alerted me that in the BPEL and BPMN world the term Correlation Identifier is used to identify the conversation, so calling it Conversation Identifier here might cause confusion.
+I readily admit that constraining the Correlation Identifier in our book to only the context of Request-Reply is inconsistent with the usage in the world of orchestration.
 The (narrowly defined) pattern in our book should probably have been called "Request Identifier".
 To minimize confusion, I am happy to use the term Correlation Identifier in both contexts, including conversations.
 This means we can use it synonymously with Conversation Identifier.

 More On: MESSAGING PATTERNS CONVERSATIONS ALL RAMBLINGS